wetryingtodorock/getblock-docs/en/rpc-service/ont/json-rpc/ont_getblocktxsbyheight.md

 ---
-title: ont:getblocktxsbyheight \[POST\]
+title: ont:getblocktxsbyheight - Ontology
-description: Fetches transaction hashes of all the transactions in the block at agiven height.
+description: Example code for the ont:getblocktxsbyheight json-rpc method. Сomplete guide on how to use ont:getblocktxsbyheight json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters